odp-aws-smn/documentation_wrf_det_en/source/Data_format.md

 Precipitation PP for a given day at time P corresponds to the amount accumulated between times P-1 and P.

-For example, the file WRFDETAR_01H_20220314_00_036.nc contains data from the 00 UTC forecasting cycle for the 36th forecast hour with accumulated precipitation for day 20220315 between 11 and 12 UTC.
+For example, WRFDETAR_01H_20220314_00_036.nc file contains data from the 00 UTC forecasting run for the 36th forecast lead time with accumulated precipitation valid for March 15, 2022 between 11 and 12 UTC.
+In the case of WRFDETAR_10M_20220314_00_036.nc file contains the 10-min accumulated precipitation valid from 11 to 12 UTC.

 **Coordinate variables**<br />